-If you choose to celebrate Thanksgiving today, you might want to sing the Venite, Psalm 95:1-7-our psalm for the week.
+Wherever and whenever you choose to worship, you may want to sing the Venite, Psalm 95:1-7-our psalm for the week.
 It is found in the service of Matins on page 220 of the Lutheran Service Book, or page 236 in Morning prayer.
 Versions in Lutheran Worship are on page 209 and 237.
 The Lutheran Hymnal has the Venite on page 33.